8 Factors That Affect Home Value

 But not all space is good space.
 When looking to add value to a home, adding on too much square footage can make it difficult to find comparable homes in the area to help determine the property value.

 If you’re looking to add value to your home, understand where your current home value sits compared to others in your neighborhood.
-If your neighbors have a finished basement but yours is partially finished, it might be worth the investment to finish the entire basement to stay competitive in your market.
+If your neighbors have a finished basement but yours is only partially finished, it might be worth the investment to finish the entire basement to stay competitive in your market.

 Housing market supply and demand is one of the primary drivers of housing market conditions.
 While national trends give hints to what could be happening in your local market, it’s important to do research in your area.
 There could be other factors at play in the local market like the loss of a major employer or local laws causing shifts in real estate sales trends.

-In a buyer’s market, there are a lot of homes available to purchase and they tend to stay on the market a little longer.
+In a buyer’s market, there are a lot of homes available to purchase and the homes tend to stay on the market a little longer.
 In some instances, buyers can better negotiate terms in their favor.
 A seller may need to adjust their price to accommodate a buyer’s budget because the home’s market value is lower than a seller anticipated.

 In a seller’s market, there is less inventory available and therefore more competition among buyers.
 In a seller’s market, those selling their home can dictate the type of loan they are willing to accept and often have multiple offers to choose from.
 Understanding whether your local real estate market is a buyer’s market or seller’s market can help you determine the market value of a home and whether it will sell quickly.